 The Panel conducted an extensive review of recent and relevant shoreline management practice research and their effect on the processing, storage, and delivery of sediments and nutrients to the Bay.
 The Panel agreed that the existing credit associated with shoreline practices is not scientifically defensible because it is based on a tangentially related practice, stream restoration.
 Furthermore, the existing credit does not account for the uniqueness of every project with respect to its design, shoreline location/position, and function.

 Importantly, this best management practice (BMP) differs from other urban BMPs.
 The tidal shoreline load is in the Water Quality and Sediment Transport Model (also known as the Estuary Model) and the pollutant load reduction is in the Chesapeake Bay Watershed Model.
 This BMP is on the shoreline edge therefore the shoreline management practices stop sediment and nutrients from entering the Chesapeake Bay directly.
 This means that there is no sediment delivery factor.
 Therefore, the benefit and associated pollutant load reduction credit can be much higher than other urban BMPs.
 In addition, the BMP’s pollutant load reduction is correlated to the tidal erosion rate.
 This means the higher the erosion at a site the higher the pollutant load reduction can be when a BMP is implemented.
 There are ecosystem tradeoffs and future research needs that were identified.
 For example, the shoreline sand content is valuable to nearshore habitat such as SAV beds.
 Therefore, the panel incorporated recommendations to value habitat and meet Bay water quality goals.
 To that point, the panel outlined basic qualifying conditions, capped the pollutant load reductions available per state basin, and reduced credits for the prevented sediment by a BMP (Protocol 1: Prevented Sediment) based on sand content and bank instability.
 The panel recommended pollutant load reductions that were conservative based on the available science and aimed to reduce unintended consequences.
 Finally, future research needs were outlined and the panel recommended this report should be updated in two years.

-(WTWG)
+The Water Quality Technical Work Group (WTWG) had additional concerns regarding this protocol.
+They have decided that Protocol 1 will be approved for TSS only at this time pending an evaluation of the availability/reactivity of TP and TN associated with shoreline sediments and the impact that nutrient crediting might have on TMDL accounting at the land-river segment.
+After this evaluation, the WTWG may be asked to approve a revised nutrient reduction credit for this practice.
+The WTWG recommends that sediment reductions from all shoreline management practices within a land-river segment should not exceed the total fine sediment shoreline erosion load estimated to enter adjacent Water Quality Sediment Transport Model (WQSTM) tidal water cells.
+Note that one land-river segment can be adjacent to multiple tidal water cells.”
+The pertinent sections of this report showing the nutrient reductions associated with this protocol will be struck-out rather than erased completely.

 The basic qualifying conditions are extremely important and each shoreline management practice must pass all conditions prior to any Chesapeake Bay TMDL pollutant load reductions allowed.
 The Panel recommended qualifying conditions and environmental considerations for shoreline management projects to ensure they support both the Chesapeake Bay and local environmental goals.
 Also, examples are provided (Section 5.3 Examples) to show users how to apply each protocol in the appropriate manner.